Upcoming Scheduled Workshops

 -

 Engaging productively in discussion is an important social-emotional skill, essential in community life and civic participation.
-In this workshop you will practice multiple easy-to-use strategies that help students learn and internalize discussion skills and increase engagement and participation by all students.
+In this workshop you will practice easy-to-use strategies that help students learn and internalize discussion skills.
+Together, we will identify scaffolds that increase engagement and participation in discussion for all students.
+You will leave with new ideas for helping students use discussion to learn and contribute to their communities.

 -